If the McConnell Rule Is Dead, Court-Packing Is Permitted

 The American right’s agenda is unpopular.
 A majority of voters may support the Hyde Amendment, but they do not support the overturning of Roe v.
 Wade or the establishment of fetal personhood.
 Americans may be skeptical of “big government” as an abstract concept.
 But they like the Clean Air Act, and believe that Uncle Sam has a responsibility to ensure universal healthcare.
 And the conservative agenda is poised to grow more anti-majoritarian in the coming years, as the unprecedentedly left-wing millennial and zoomer generations reach their prime voting years.

 In this context, the existence of a counter-majoritarian policy-making entity — that is broadly perceived as being above politics and which can advance conservative goals by declaring them constitutionally necessary (as opposed to having to persuade the public of their substantive merit) — is immensely valuable to the GOP.
 And this is all the more true now that Trump has packed the judiciary with Federalist Society 40-somethings.
 With a mere five conservative Supreme Court justices, Republicans have managed to ban limitations on corporate political spending, gut the Voting Rights Act, pare back Medicaid expansion, restrict the capacity of consumers and workers to sue corporations that abuse them, and stamp out school-desegregation efforts, among other things.
 Almost all these measures would have been too unpopular to enact through the (semi-) democratic branches of the U.S. government.
-And yet, the Roberts Court has not only assembled a record of conservative policy-making more far-reaching than Donald Trump’s — it has also managed to do so while retaining the approval of 56 percent of Democrats in Gallop’s most recent poll.
+And yet, the Roberts Court has not only assembled a record of conservative policy-making more far-reaching than Donald Trump’s — it has also managed to do so while retaining the approval of 56 percent of Democrats in Gallup’s most recent poll.

 The fiction of an apolitical judiciary —whose judges harbor disparate constitutional philosophies but not loyalties to competing ideological projects — enables conservatives to enact much of their political agenda with little public awareness, let alone pushback.
 Each year, a select few Supreme Court cases become major news, while the vast majority pass by unnoticed by the median voter.
-This is an ideal set-up for an anti-majoritarian ideological movement.
-And conservatives safeguard that set-up by dutifully framing their judicial ambitions in ideologically neutral terms.
+This is an ideal setup for an anti-majoritarian ideological movement.
+And conservatives safeguard that setup by dutifully framing their judicial ambitions in ideologically neutral terms.
 So, McConnell did not justify blocking Obama’s 2016 Supreme Court nominee by noting Garland’s pro-labor jurisprudence would impede conservative economic goals.
 Rather, he appealed to popular sovereignty: Let the people decide who gets to pick the next justice.
-Similarly, in an editorial calling for Republicans to replace Ginsburg before Election Day, the National Review does not argue that fortifying a conservative Supreme Court majority is vital for advancing the right’s ideological aims, but rather, for advancing “constitutionalism on the Court” (as though there were one objective approach to applying the ambiguous language of an 18th century document to 21st century legal disputes, and that this entirely non-ideological approach just so happens to dictate conservative policy outcomes in virtually all cases).
+Similarly, in an editorial calling for Republicans to replace Ginsburg before Election Day, the National Review does not argue that fortifying a conservative Supreme Court majority is vital for advancing the right’s ideological aims, but rather, for advancing “constitutionalism on the Court” (as though there were one objective approach to applying the ambiguous language of an 18th-century document to 21st-century legal disputes, and that this entirely non-ideological approach just so happens to dictate conservative policy outcomes in virtually all cases).

 If the McConnell rule is dead, then court-packing is permitted.

 More fundamentally, maintaining the right’s capacity to implement anti-majoritarian policies from the bench requires maintaining a norm against the more democratic branches of government intervening in the judiciary’s affairs.
-Congress has the constitutional authority to alter the number of justices on the Supreme Court, and it has done so six times since the republic’s inception.
+Congress has the constitutional authority to alter the number of justices on the Supreme Court, and it has done so six times since the Republic’s inception.
 All that stands in the way of a Democratic president and Congress from legislating themselves a liberal Supreme Court majority are norms.
 And this is what’s actually at stake in the bizarre, mutually disingenuous procedural argument about election year Supreme Court appointments: McConnell wants to disguise the fact that he is subordinating norms of forbearance to the attainment of power, and Democrats want to expose this fact.

-Of course, were a future Democratic government to violate the norm against court expansion, they would clear the way for their Republican successors to do the same.
+Of course, were a future Democratic government to violate the norm against Court expansion, they would clear the way for their Republican successors to do the same.
 But a world in which Supreme Court majorities come and go with shifts in partisan electoral fortunes would be much less favorable to conservatives than a world in which a six-member right-wing majority reigns for a generation.
 In the former case, the end result is likely to be the weakening (if not outright destruction) of judicial review — which is to say, of the judiciary’s power to declare duly enacted legislation unconstitutional.
 This is an authority that the Supreme Court gave itself in Marbury v.
 Madison and is nowhere to be found in the text of the Constitution.
 For the vast majority of U.S. history, judicial review has served as a tool of reaction, one that allowed conservative forces to insulate the prerogatives of economic elites from democratic challenge.
 If Republicans get their way, it will serve that same function in the decades to come.

 McConnell’s flip-flop is the entire conservative legal project in miniature.

-It’s hardly controversial to call McConnell’s present position on election year Supreme Court appointments an attempt to disguise a will to power beneath a thin scrim of sophistry.
+It’s hardly controversial to call McConnell’s present position on election-year Supreme Court appointments an attempt to disguise a will to power beneath a thin scrim of sophistry.
 What’s less widely accepted is that the conservative movement’s entire judicial project is more or less the same thing.

-In his statement Friday, McConnell had the audacity to claim a popular mandate for approving another Trump Justice.
+In his statement Friday, McConnell had the audacity to claim a popular mandate for approving another Trump justice.
 In the 2016 and 2018 elections, he argued, “Americans reelected” and expanded his majority, on the understanding that he would use it to confirm right-wing judges.
-Never mind that Americans cast fewer ballots for the Republican nominee than the Democratic one in 2016, or that they awarded Democrats a historic landslide in 2018’s House races, or that Senators serve six-year terms and thus, a majority of Senate seats went uncontested in both of those elections.
+Never mind that Americans cast fewer ballots for the Republican nominee than the Democratic one in 2016, or that they awarded Democrats a historic landslide in 2018’s House races, or that Senators serve six-year terms and thus a majority of Senate seats went uncontested in both of those elections.

-The reality is that McConnell and Trump do not owe their power to popular assent but rather, to the Electoral College and the six-point, pro-Republican structural bias of a Senate that awards equal representation to the 578,000 (predominately white, rural) residents of Wyoming and the 39.5 million (diverse, heavily urban) residents of California.
+The reality is that McConnell and Trump do not owe their power to popular assent but rather, to the Electoral College and the six-point, pro-Republican structural bias of a Senate that awards equal representation to the 578,000 (predominately white rural) residents of Wyoming and the 39.5 million (diverse, heavily urban) residents of California.
 That McConnell cited elections in which his party won fewer votes as evidence of a democratic mandate is absurd but telling.
 It is an expression of contempt for democracy disguised as an affirmation of that ideal.
 In this way, it deftly encapsulates the dissonance between the conservative movement’s official judicial philosophy and its actual one.

 Officially, conservatives believe that the balance of judicial power should be determined democratically (hence McConnell’s repeated appeals to letting the people decide), and that the judiciary should refrain from “activism” or legislating from the bench, in deference to the democratically elected branches of government.

 In actuality, the right’s position, plainly stated, is this: America’s anti-GOP majority has no preferences that Senate Republicans are bound to respect.
-The fact that a plurality of Americans rejected Donald Trump does not mean that he must show some deference to their views by nominating moderate justices to the high court.
+The fact that a plurality of Americans rejected Donald Trump does not mean that he must show some deference to their views by nominating moderate justices to the Court.
 To the contrary, it is perfectly legitimate for the timing of various deaths — and the structural biases of America’s electoral institutions — to award conservatives with a far-right Supreme Court majority for decades to come, even as their party has lost the popular vote in six of seven presidential elections.
-What’s more, it is also legitimate for that majority to strike down the last Democratic president’s signature legislative achievement on spacious grounds, or gut voting rights legislation that Congress has recently authorized, or remove an entire categories of economic policy from the realm of democratic contestation — because legislating from the bench is only “judicial activism” when liberals do it; when we legislate from the bench, it is “constitutionalism.”
+What’s more, it is also legitimate for that majority to strike down the last Democratic president’s signature legislative achievement on specious grounds, or gut voting-rights legislation that Congress has recently authorized, or remove an entire categories of economic policy from the realm of democratic contestation — because legislating from the bench is only “judicial activism” when liberals do it; when we legislate from the bench, it is “constitutionalism.”

 It is unclear whether Democrats have the spine to call this bluff.
 But someday (if we’re lucky, someday next year), they are going to have to decide whether to play by the rules McConnell advertises or those that actually govern his actions.
 Which is to say: The next time they secure the White House and a Senate majority, Democrats can either unilaterally defer to norms of forbearance, or they can use the full extent of their powers to reshape the judiciary to their ideological advantage.
 Adding justices to the Supreme Court would pose real hazards to our democracy.
-But so would allowing six unelected reactionaries in robes — five of whom owe their seats to presidents who entered office over plurality opposition — to stand athwart the Anthropocene yelling “stop!” to climate action (or universal healthcare, or voting rights, or reproductive autonomy, etc).
+But so would allowing six unelected reactionaries in robes — five of whom owe their seats to presidents who entered office over plurality opposition — to stand athwart the Anthropocene yelling “Stop!” to climate action (or universal health care, or voting rights, or reproductive autonomy, etc.).
 At a time when an authoritarian right-wing movement is trying to consolidate power over the courts to implement the ideological agenda of a minority, there are worse things than destroying judicial review by turning the Supreme Court into an arm of elected governments.
-All else equal, it seems infinitely healthier for America to emulate the “parliamentary supremacy“of other Western democracies than the authoritarian clerisy of the Iranian republic.
+All else equal, it seems infinitely healthier for America to emulate the “parliamentary supremacy” of other Western democracies than the authoritarian clerisy of the Iranian republic.

 For now, Democrats are begging McConnell to keep a fig leaf over his ruthless will to power.
 But once the conservative movement’s ambitions are fully exposed, Chuck Schumer & Co. should not avert their eyes.
 When judicial independence becomes an enemy of self-government, the former must give way to the latter.
 In a democratic republic, the emperors wear no robes.